I beg to move,

 I am pleased to say that Northern Ireland has the UK’s lowest proportion of workers on controversial zero-hours contracts.
 Indeed, a 2016 report from the Office for National Statistics revealed that only 1.9% of workers in Northern Ireland, or about 15,500 people, were employed in that way.
 In the UK as a whole, however, the figures are extreme, with 900,000 people on a zero-hours basis in their main job.

-One of my major concerns about those on zero-hours contracts is because, in my constituency, almost 23% of children live in poverty.
+One of my major concerns about those on zero-hours contracts stems from the fact that, in my constituency, almost 23% of children live in poverty.
 That is partly due to people being on zero-hours contracts.
 When they are working 32 hours, getting that new pair of shoes for their child seems doable, but when they only get eight hours of work the next week, the question is not “Which shoes?” but “How are we going to eat this week?”

 I want to make a quick point about food banks—I will only take a short time, because I want to be fair to speakers after me.
 In Northern Ireland, we gave out some 32,433 three-day emergency food supplies to people in crisis between April ’17 and March ’18, and some 13,300 of those went to children.
 That figure is up 13% on the past year.